Torre del Oro - Museo Naval

 About

-The Torre del Oro Naval Museum is a defensive tower dating from the 13th century, from which a thick chain extended to the far bank of the river, cutting off access to enemy ships.
+The Torre del Oro Museo Naval is a defensive tower from the thirteenth century from which a thick chain extended to the other bank of the river, in order to cut off the passage of enemy ships.

-The Torre del Oro now houses a small but interesting naval museum.
-The museum has two floors of exhibits and a panoramic terrace.
-Prior to being converted into a museum, the monument was used as a chapel, a prison for noblemen, a gunpowder store, and the offices of the Port authorities and the Naval Command.
+Today, the Torre del Oro houses a small, but interesting, naval museum that comprises two floors that can be visited and a panoramic terrace.
+Before being a museum, the monument was used as a chapel, a prison for nobles, a gunpowder warehouse, offices of the Port Captaincy and the Naval Command.

-Along with the Giralda, it is one of the most representative symbols of Seville.
-It was designated a historic-artistic monument in 1931.
+It constitutes, together with the Giralda, one of the most representative symbols of the city of Seville.
+It was declared a historic-artistic monument in 1931.

 Guide Prices